 SELECT YEAR('2018-10-22 01:09:22');

-Let us see another example of the MySQL Year function.
-Here, we are extracting Year from the current date and time returned by the Now() function.
+Let us see another example of this method, and here, we are extracting Year from the current datetime returned by the Now().

-The following query show what happens when we try to extract the year from a date or date and time in string format.
+The following query show what happens when we try to extract the year from a date or datetime in string format.

 SELECT YEAR(NOW() + 5);